Profound Morality: Critical reception

 In his review for Kerrang!, Dan Slessor felt that Heriot had mastered the "art [of] being truly crushing", highlighting its riffs and Packer and Gough's "dual vocal assault".
 BrooklynVegan reviewer Andrew Sacher stated that Profound Morality "fits in with the current metalcore revival, but [shows] Heriot are already transcending that", comparing its "unique and inventive" qualities favourably with genre contemporaries Code Orange, Knocked Loose, and Vein.fm.
 Nicholas Senior of New Noise Magazine called the EP "astounding" and "assured" and felt that it set a new standard for metalcore, which he found particularly impressive given it was the band's debut release.

 Though he felt Heriot were still "in a state of development" regarding their lyrics and influences, Ian Cohen of Pitchfork considered the EP a "triumph of concision" that served as "a teaser of [Heriot's] boundless potential—the past, present, and possible future of metalcore."
 Likewise, Blabbermouth.nets Dom Lawson said that there were "shades of the familiar here and there", but said that it showcased the band with "an inexhaustible supply of great ideas, and gallons of venom in the tank."
 Kez Whelan of Metal Hammer believed that if Heriot expanded on the "depth to their confrontational sound", they would be "unstoppable".

 Profound Morality was ranked as the sixth best metalcore album, and 41st best overall album, of 2022 by Metal Hammer.
 Sacher, writing for BrooklynVegan and Invisible Oranges, ranked it as the 26th best punk album and seventh best metalcore album of 2022.
 Heriot were nominated for the "New Noise Award" at the Kerrang!
 Awards 2022.
 The band and Profound Morality were also nominated in the "Best Live Breakthrough Act" and "Best Breakthrough Album" categories at the Heavy Music Awards 2023, but won in neither.
 In 2024, Metal Hammer listed it as one of the 50 greatest metal EPs of all time, calling it "the moment that Heriot smashed their way into metal's wider consciousness".
-James Christoper Monger of AllMusic also credited it with establishing "a dedicated fan base [for the band] in the U.K. underground metal scene".
+James Christopher Monger of AllMusic also credited it with establishing "a dedicated fan base [for the band] in the U.K. underground metal scene".